dmerejkowsky/blog/content/post/0092-letting-the-compiler-tell-you-what-to-do.md

 ## Error 5

-Had we try to use the option directly like this:
+Had we tried to use the option directly like this:

 ```rust
 fn force_no_color() {